openbmc/docs/architecture/openbmc-systemd.md

 is entered, it puts the host state D-Bus [object][https://github.com/openbmc/phosphor-dbus-interfaces/blob/master/xyz/openbmc_project/State/Host.interface.yaml] in a `Quiesced` state.

+## Server Emergency Power Off Due to Error
+The `obmc-chassis-emergency-poweroff@.target` is a wrapper target around the `obmc-chassis-hard-poweroff@.target` and `obmc-host-quiesce@.target`.
+It is utilized by applications which have detected critical thermal or power error which require an immediate shutdown of the system.
+It will turn the chassis off and put the host into Quiesce (if the host is running).
+Certain non-critical services in the shutdown path can conflict with this target to ensure only the most critical services are run in this path.

+Automated error recovery (i.e. host reboot) will not be done if this target is started.
+User intervention is required to exit from it.

 ## Systemd Control in OpenBMC
 There are a collection of services within OpenBMC that interact with systemd and its unit files, providing somewhat of an abstraction layer from the user of the